gblinproject/GBLIN-Protocol/README.md

 Source: [github.com/gblinproject/gblin-sentinel](https://github.com/gblinproject/gblin-sentinel) · LLM reference: [llms.txt](https://gblin-sentinel.vercel.app/llms.txt) · Manifest: [/.well-known/x402](https://gblin-sentinel.vercel.app/.well-known/x402)

+### GBLIN Aureus — autonomous trading agent (track-record side)

+[GBLIN Aureus](https://gblin.digital/aureus) is the third agent of the ecosystem: an autonomous catalyst & rotation agent that trades crypto, equities, indices and metals on Base venues.
+Its defining property is **verifiability**: every trading thesis is keccak-hashed and committed on-chain *before* the agent acts, then revealed at close — making the track record permanent and impossible to cherry-pick.

+Aureus runs a multi-layer risk engine (volatility-targeted sizing, liquidation-aware stops, mark-to-market drawdown auto-halt), a delta-neutral funding-carry strategy confirmed across multiple venues, and a multi-LLM consensus sentinel for news risk.
+It is currently in **dry-run validation** against a public gate (30–50 closed trades, profit factor > 1.3, max drawdown < 10%, zero liquidations) before any real capital is deployed.

+Aureus is also a planned consumer of the GBLIN treasury itself: idle capital parks in GBLIN via the MCP server and JIT-swaps to USDC when margin is needed — the protocol's own agents eating its own cooking.
+Live dashboard: [gblin.digital/aureus](https://gblin.digital/aureus).

 ### Machine-readable discovery & trust files

 GBLIN publishes discovery files so agents and protocols can find, integrate, and verify it without human intervention: